lino-framework/book/docs/dev/writedocs.rst

 Writing documentation
 =====================

 The Lino documentation is written in Sphinx.

-The audience of Lino documentation ranges from end-users to trainers, consultants, application developers, hosting providers to core developers.

 All this documentation is published in code repositories as free content under the same licence as the source code.
+See also :doc:`/dev/overview`.

+The audience of Lino documentation ranges from  potential users, end users and trainers to  consultants, application developers, core developers and hosting providers.

 .. toctree::
    :maxdepth: 1

+   /team/doctrees
    builddocs
    sphinx/intro
    doctests